 Section 7. a.
-Employees who retire shall be paid for their accumulated unused sick leave in accordance with the schedule below if they retire under the conditions set forth in Subsection b.
+Employees who retire as defined in Article 17, Section 6, shall be paid for their accumulated unused sick leave in accordance with the schedule below if they retire under the conditions set forth in Subsection b.

-Days Available at Retirement Percentage Buy-Out Maximum Days
+Percentage Buy-Out Maximum Days

-0 - 100 30% 30
+30% 30

-101 - 200 40% 80
+40% 80

-201 - 300 50% 150
+50% 150

-over 300 (in last year of employment) 100% of days over 300 11
+100% of days over 300 11

+30% 40% 50% 100% of days

 - b.
-Eligibility for payment of benefits under Subsection a. is as follows: - (1) Superannuation retirement with at least five years of credited service in the State and/or Public School Retirement Systems, - (2) Disability retirement, which requires at least five years of credited service in the State and/or Public School Retirement Systems, or - (3) Other retirement with at least 25 years of credited service in the State and/or Public School Retirement Systems. - (4) After 7 years of service, death prior to retirement or separation of service except as provided in Section 8. - c.
+Eligibility for payment of accumulated unused sick leave under Subsection a. is as follows: - (1) Superannuation retirement (as defined in Article 17, Section 6) with at least five years of credited service; or

+- (2) Eligible for the Retired Employees Health Program under Article 17, Section 6.e.; or - (3) After 7 years of service, death prior to retirement or separation of service except as provided in Section 8. - c.
 Such payments shall not be made for part days of accumulated sick leave. - d.
-No payments under this Section shall be construed to add to the credited service of the retiring member or to the retirement covered compensation of the member.
+No payments under this Section shall be construed to add to the credited service of the employee or to the retirement covered compensation of the employee. - e.

-e.
 Effective as soon as practically and legally possible, the Commonwealth will adopt a tax-qualified Leave Payout Plan.
-All employees age 55 or over who separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused Annual Leave, Personal Leave, Compensatory Leave, Holiday Leave and Sick Leave, up to the maximum allowable by law, deposited in an account in the employee's name, provided however that if the total amount of leave payout is \$5000 or less, this amount shall be paid to the employee in cash.
+All employees age 55 or over who separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused Annual Leave, Compensatory Leave, Holiday Leave and Sick Leave, up to the maximum allowable by law, deposited in an account in the employee's name, provided however that if the total amount of leave payout is \$5000 or less, this amount shall be paid to the employee in cash.
 Amounts of in excess of the maximum allowable amount will be paid to the employee in cash.